Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 featured in SBS

-What Analiese Gregory can’t hunt or forage herself, she tries to buy directly from farmers or friends and neighbours.
-She’s working on reducing her trips into town for groceries, and while she’ll never be fully self-sufficient, she’s working on getting the freshest ingredients possible from as close as possible.
-Her favourite Tasmanian ingredients to cook with are abalone, wallaby, sea urchin, pepperberries, mekabu, saltbush, and leatherwood honey.
+What Analiese can’t hunt or forage herself; she tries to buy directly from farmers or friends and neighbours.
+She’s working on reducing her trips into town for groceries.
+While she’ll never be fully self-sufficient, she’s working on getting the freshest ingredients possible from as close as possible.
+Her favourite Tasmanian ingredients to cook with are abalone, wallaby, sea urchin, pepper berries, mekabu, saltbush, and leatherwood honey.

-For several years, Analiese was remotely home-schooled as her family travelled around Australia in a caravan, giving her the first tastes of discovering the wonders of her surrounding environment.
-It was from there that she served in the world’s finest restaurants, only to return to Australia ready to start creating food influenced by her Chinese heritage, her European culinary education, and her love of the outdoors.
+Analiese was remotely home-schooled for several years as her family travelled around Australia in a caravan, giving her the first taste of discovering the wonders of her surrounding environment.
+From there, she served in the world’s finest restaurants, only to return to Australia ready to start creating food influenced by her Chinese heritage, European culinary education, and love of the outdoors.

 Analiese Gregory cooking in the wild